bhrebec/joy2script/README.markdown

 TODO
 ----
-1. Make into a daemon
-2. Add a logrithmic mode for axis
+1. Add a logrithmic mode for axis
-3. Fix a possible signal race caused by me not knowing enough about select()
+2. Fix a possible signal race caused by me not knowing enough about select()
-4. Add support for different modes
+3. Add support for different modes

 COPYING, LEGAL STUFF
 --------------------